SQL Server Data Warehouse: Easy and Practical Guide

 2. Answers to business questions in the form of reports and their formats.

 Your stakeholders have questions in mind.
-Your role is to provide the answers to those questions so they can make informed decisions.
+Your role is to answer those questions so they can make informed decisions.

 In our example, we only need to answer how many sales were made in a particular period.
 Of course, there are more.
-But to make a simple demonstration of the concepts we have learned, we will only answer this question.
-I leave it to your analytical mind to apply it to others.
+However, we will only answer this question to demonstrate the concepts we have learned.

 To get the answers, pay attention to the current state of the system and the desired outcome.
 Ask for the report formats they need.
 Then, proceed to the next step, which is discussed next.